melexis/xunit2rst/README.rst

 ------------------------------

 Pass (passes)
   No test cases have failed.
+Some might be skipped.

 Fail (fails)
   At least one test case has failed.